Hypermobility and Sleep

 Latest posts by Adam Foster (see all)

-If you would prefer to listen to this article, please click below.
+If you would prefer to listen to this article on hypermobility/ EDS sleep problems, then please click below.

-With so many with hypermobility struggling with sleep, you would expect to find a wealth of information on how to actually sleep better.
-However, when looking online you find the same old advice, tips and tricks across the internet.
-Relax before bed, don’t use screens, blah, blah, blah.
+With so many with hypermobility struggling with sleep, you would expect to find more information on sleeping better.
+However, when looking online, you find the same old advice, tips and tricks across the internet.
+Relax before bed, and don’t use screens.
+Blah, blah, blah.

-So, the purpose of writing this article is to give those with hypermobility who struggle with sleep, good, targeted advice, that’s not the same old stuff you find littered across the internet.
+So, the purpose of writing this article is to give those with hypermobility who struggle with sleep good, targeted advice that’s not the same old stuff you find littered across the internet.
 However, I am going to go deep.
-Hypermobility complicates sleep massively, and if we want to improve our sleep when hypermobility is concerned, we have to cover a lot of areas.
-This way we become armed with the information we need, in order to give ourselves the gift of good sleep.
+Hypermobility complicates sleep massively, and if we want to improve our sleep when hypermobility is concerned, we have to cover many areas.
+This way, we become armed with the information we need to give ourselves the gift of good sleep.

-This is a beast of an article, with a lot of information and the sole aim of teaching you what you need to know, as well as looking at the complication to sleep that hypermobility often causes.
+This is a beast of an article, with a lot of information and the sole aim of teaching you what you need to know and looking at the complications to sleep that hypermobility often causes.

 So, if you’re ready to improve your sleep, let’s go!

 The relationship between sleep disturbances and pain has been widely studied.
 Largely showing us that with sleep disturbances comes an increase in pain.
 It is not only well established that poor sleep directly causes more pain, but also a sharp decline in physical functioning and mood, especially during the early parts of the next day.
-Similarly, studies show that a good night’s sleep only appears to offer a temporary respite to pain, nudging us further down the rabbit hole that pain is an incredibly complex beast, and often, at times, just plain weird.
+Similarly, studies show that a good night’s sleep only appears to offer a temporary respite to pain, nudging us further down the rabbit hole that pain is an incredibly complex beast and often, at times, just plain weird.
+Additionally, lack of sleep can be one of the main contributing drivers of EDS flare-ups, often manifesting as increased pain and fatigue.

-Several large prospective studies go as far as to suggest that prolonged sleep problems may even increase the risk of developing chronic pain in the future for healthy individuals.
+Several large prospective studies suggest that prolonged sleep problems may even increase the risk of developing chronic pain in the future for healthy individuals.
 So, right from the outset, we can see just how important sleep is for the general population.
-But, does being hypermobile affect sleep?
+But does being hypermobile affect sleep?
 And if it does, to what degree?

-We mention briefly the impact of not getting enough sleep, but on the other side of the coin is the fact that consistently good sleep, has a remarkable and extremely profound effect on mood, cognitive functions, and health in general.
-Furthermore, and most importantly for you reading this article if you are hypermobile, good sleep moderates the relationship between pain interference and depression in those with chronic pain, such that good sleep quality reduces the effect of pain interference when it comes to depression and pain.
+We mention briefly the impact of not getting enough sleep, but on the other side of the coin is that consistently good sleep has a remarkable and extremely profound effect on mood, cognitive functions, and health in general.
+Furthermore, and most importantly for you reading this article, if you are hypermobile, good sleep moderates the relationship between pain interference and depression in those with chronic pain, such that good sleep quality reduces the effect of pain interference when it comes to depression and pain.

-Whilst many of those with Hypermobility and EDS search for areas of their life to focus on to better their health, sleep is, unfortunately, one of the more difficult areas to address.
-Recurrent subluxation/dislocations during sleep, the feeling of “tired but wired”, and pain in general, all factor into creating these sleep disturbances that so often increase pain and decrease mood.
+Whilst many people with Hypermobility and EDS search for areas of their lives to focus on to better their health, sleep is, unfortunately, one of the more difficult areas to address.
+Recurrent subluxation/dislocations during sleep, the feeling of “tired but wired,” and pain, in general, all factor into creating these sleep disturbances that often increase pain and decrease mood.

 I imagine you clicked on this article with one intention: to find out how to get better sleep when you have hypermobility.

-So, that’s what this article is about.
-It is a deep dive into sleep, how hypermobility affects it, and what you can do at home to help you get better, more rested sleep.
+So, this article is about sleep.
+It is a deep dive into how hypermobility affects it and what you can do at home to help you get better, more rested sleep.

 Why do we even need sleep?

-What we do know though, is that sleep is very important for us.
-Among other things, sleep helps our cerebrospinal fluid to effectively wash our brain, getting rid of accumulated metabolic waste and memory impairing proteins.
-It keeps our immune system healthy, as lack of sleep impaired our bodies’ innate ability to release infection-fighting antibodies, as cells are reduced during periods when you don’t get enough sleep.
+However, we do know that sleep is essential for us.
+Among other things, sleep helps our cerebrospinal fluid effectively wash our brains, eliminating accumulated metabolic waste and memory-impairing proteins.
+It keeps our immune system healthy, as lack of sleep impairs our bodies’ innate ability to release infection-fighting antibodies, as cells are reduced during periods when you don’t get enough sleep.
 And probably most known to all, sleep helps us to release growth hormones and repair tissue.

-Unfortunately, as humans, we don’t possess any neat tricks when it comes to sleep, like say the dolphin, which can pretty much switch one side of its brain off to sleep whilst using the other side to stay alive and be able to function.
-With the average human sleeping for around 25 years of their life, we need to ensure that we get enough sleep because if we don’t the problems which can occur are numerous.
+Unfortunately, humans don’t possess any neat tricks when it comes to sleep, like, say, the dolphin, which can pretty much switch one side of its brain off to sleep while using the other side to stay alive and function.
+With the average human sleeping for around 25 years of their life, we need to ensure that we get enough sleep because if we don’t, the problems that can occur are numerous.

 For those with EDS or Hypermobility Syndrome who don’t get enough sleep, the same issues are present that occur in the general population, but also other issues can occur.
 Most prominently, there is a major link between tissue repair and sufficient sleep.
-The proper time for the body to repair and rebuild tissue is particularly important for those with tissue connectivity problems: it is sorely needed when it comes to healing from dislocations.
-With joint dislocations being fairly common with hypermobility, it is important that we sleep to heal any damage sustained.
+The proper time for the body to repair and rebuild tissue is particularly important for those with tissue connectivity problems: it is sorely needed to heal from dislocations.
+With joint dislocations being fairly common with hypermobility, we must sleep to heal any damage sustained.

 Sleep complications for those with Hypermobility and EDS

-As we previously mentioned, sleep is important for repair, especially when it comes to healing joint sprains, subluxations, and injuries.
-However, many other issues can present themselves when you are hypermobile, issues that the general population just aren’t privy to.
+As we previously mentioned, sleep is important for repair, especially when healing joint sprains, subluxations, and injuries.
+However, many other issues can present themselves when you are hypermobile, which the general population is not privy to.

 Increased risk of joint subluxation/dislocation

 When we are in too much pain to sleep or if we have difficulties getting into a comfortable sleeping position, it can often leave those with hypermobility to be laid wide awake for hours.
-Unfortunately, with a lack of sleep, also comes a decline in cognitive function.
-This decline can be especially detrimental for those with hypermobility, as not being present and aware due to tiredness, can create the perfect environment for subluxation/dislocations to occur.
-After all, dislocations and subluxations increase when we are not aware of our environment.
-If you are too tired to focus when walking, it’s fairly easy to miss judge a step or a curb and consequently sublux an ankle joint.
+Unfortunately, with a lack of sleep also comes a decline in cognitive function.
+This decline can be especially detrimental for those with hypermobility, as not being present and aware due to tiredness can create the perfect environment for subluxation/dislocations to occur.
+After all, dislocations and subluxations increase when unaware of our environment.
+If you are too tired to focus when walking, it’s fairly easy to misjudge a step or a curb and sublux an ankle joint.

 Gastric Issues

 Another issue that interferes with creating a good sleeping pattern for those with Hypermobility/EDS is gastric issues.
-Proinflammatory cytokines, such as interleukin-1, and interleukin-6, have been strongly associated with sleep dysfunction.
-Alterations in these cytokines have been seen in certain gastrointestinal diseases, such as gastroesophageal reflux disease and inflammatory bowel disease.
-With a strong body of evidence that supports changes in cytokine release, and specificity in gastrointestinal disorders, affecting the sleep-wake cycle.
-One thing seems pretty certain, gastric issues are likely to affect sleep and poor sleep is likely to affect gastric issues.
+Proinflammatory cytokines, such as interleukin-1 and interleukin-6, have been strongly associated with sleep dysfunction.
+These cytokines have been altered in certain gastrointestinal diseases, such as gastroesophageal reflux and inflammatory bowel disease.
+With a strong body of evidence that supports changes in cytokine release and specificity in gastrointestinal disorders affecting the sleep-wake cycle.
+One thing seems certain: gastric issues are likely to affect sleep, and poor sleep is likely to affect gastric issues.

 Numerous studies have shown that patients with IBS and/or functional dyspepsia also report poor sleep.
-A study of 2936 patients found that the presence of functional dyspepsia and IBS was a statistically significant risk factor for poor sleep.
+A survey of 2936 patients found that the presence of functional dyspepsia and IBS was a statistically significant risk factor for poor sleep.
+If you’re hypermobile, it’s very important to understand your hypermobility dietary needs.
+The right nutrition can help manage symptoms more effectively, support joint health, reduce inflammation, and improve your sleep, which, as we know, is very important.

-Whilst gastric issues can cause poor sleep, there are also a few studies that show chronic sleep deprivation can exacerbate issues like colonic inflammation.
-So, somewhat of a chicken and egg situation, unfortunately.
+Whilst gastric issues can cause poor sleep, a few studies also show that chronic sleep deprivation can exacerbate issues like colonic inflammation.
+So, unfortunately, it’s a somewhat chicken-and-egg situation.

 GERD